AmamiyaRenO/Voice_Agent/README.md

 ## Working with Robot_opr

-When the Unity client detects a wake word ("hey robot" by default) followed by an exercise command, `VoiceGameLauncher` publishes a JSON payload describing the request.
+When the Unity client detects the wake phrase ("hi rachel" by default) it plays the `help.mp3` prompt from `Assets/Voice` and highlights a short five-second capture window using the configured UI indicator.
+If that follow-up instruction contains an exercise command, `VoiceGameLauncher` publishes a JSON payload describing the request.
 The Robot_opr hub consumes the `LAUNCH_GAME` and `BACK_HOME` intent messages to start or exit the corresponding rehabilitation experience.
 You can customise wake words, synonyms and keyword lists through the inspector or by editing the JSON configuration asset assigned to the launcher component.

 For richer interactions (e.g. free-form questions for the virtual coach) enable responses via the `/respond` endpoint exposed by the Python voice service.
 The